cesmii/GraphQL-API/Docs/jwt.md

 This document explains how to obtain such tokens, first interactively from within the platform, then from outside using a desktop client application.
 We are accessing three menu items available in the platform:

-- GraphQL - Request Header Token *to obtain a JWT token*
+- GraphQL > Request Header Token *to obtain a JWT token*
-- GraphiQL *to interactively explore the GraphQL API*
+- GraphQL > GraphiQL *to interactively explore the GraphQL API*
-- Authenticators *to manage and register authenticators for remote access*
+- GraphQL > Authentication Management *to manage and register authenticators for remote access*

 ![SMIP menu](images/dev_menu.png)